expressiaann/BMP-CHatGpT-Test-Environment/README.md

 Because People are asking to see what Chatgpt Can do in RpG Mv Plugins here is an Example.
 Test Environment .
 Use in your project at your own risk.
-Dont say its own! give credit :)
+Dont say its your own! give credit :)